bootstrap-vue/bootstrap-vue/src/components/modal/README.md

 ## Modal Message Boxes

 BootstrapVue provides a few built in Message Box methods on the exposed `this.$bvModal` object.
-These methods provide a way to generate simple OK and Confirm style messages.
+These methods provide a way to generate simple OK and Confirm style messages, from anywhere in your app without having to explicitly place a `<b-modal>` in your pages.

 | Method                                          | Description                                                          |
 | ----------------------------------------------- | -------------------------------------------------------------------- |